 DMV's resources come from a mixture of special funds.
 The major operating fund is the Motor Vehicle Special Fund (0454) which derives its revenues from fees and taxes as specified in the Motor Vehicle Code of Virginia.
 These funds are dedicated to DMV's operational and capital costs.
-Legislation passed in 2015, transfers the oversight of recreational, trailer and motorcycle dealers from DMV to the Motor Vehicle Dealer Board (MVDB).
-DMV will incur a revenue reduction from licensing fees that will transfer to MVDB.
 Several other special funding sources are available to DMV through the Appropriation Act and are for specific use.
 These include the Motor Carrier Fund, Highway Maintenance and Operating Fund, Uninsured Motorist Fund, Motorcycle Safety Fund, and the Federal Trust Funds.